 Released (2006-2012) (98 currently listed):

 Tim McGraw (Swift/Rose) (I have the acoustic and piano demos)

 Written in math class about breaking up with her first boyfriend Drew Dunlap in 9th grade and how she hopes when he thinks of Tim McGraw that he thinks of her.
 Originally titled When you think Tim McGraw.
 It has a piano and an acoustic demo, both of which are in circulation and also a newly discovered studio demo which I have only know of two or three people having.
 That demo isn't in circulation.

 Picture to burn (Swift/Rose) (I have the acoustic and studio demos; the studio demo is rare)

 Written about a guy named Jordan Alford (I just found that out, I guess I was wrong about Sean Schlagenhaft lol but anyway you can find pictures of Jordan and his wife in the photo gallery and an article about them in Scans), who she almost dated around the summer of 2005 who ended up being really cocky and liking other girls (and hitting on other girls, supposedly he kind of left her for a girl named Chelsea who she was friends with who is now his wife and she wasn't happy about it at the time but they're fine now) more than her.
 I also think several other songs are about him including (but not limited to) Cold as you, REVENGE, Matches, Love to lose and Stupid boy.
 It was the first song of hers to be performed on XM radio on September 1st 2005 (and it was the studio demo they played, not a live version or the version on the album).
 There is an acoustic and a studio demo and although I have both only the acoustic is in circulation.
-There is also an alt version with alt lyrics which is not to be confused with the studio demo.
+There is also an alt version with alt lyrics which is not to be confused with the studio demo because it's released.

 Teardrops on my guitar (Swift/Rose) (I have the alternate studio demo)*